Integer-Forcing Linear Receivers: Performance for Slow Fading Channels

 \subsection{Rate Allocation}

-We have assumed that each data stream is encoded at the same rate.
+Until now, we have assumed that each data stream is encoded at the same rate.
 This is optimal for linear receivers under isotropic fading.
-However, when SIC is used, rate allocation can be beneficial in an outage scenario.
-To compare the performance of integer-forcing to SIC with rate allocation, we consider V-BLAST III in this section.
-V-BLAST III performs SIC with a fixed decoding order and allows for rate allocation among the different data streams.
-Without loss of generality for Rayleigh fading, if we fix a decoding order, we may take it to be $\pi = (1, 2, \ldots, 2M)$.
-From \eqref{eq:sicstream}, the achievable rate for stream $m$ is
+However, rate allocation can be beneficial in an outage scenario when combined with SIC.
+To compare the performance of integer-forcing to SIC with rate allocation, we now introduce V-BLAST III.
+This receiver architecture performs SIC with a fixed decoding order and allows for rate allocation across the different data streams using knowledge of the channel statistics at the transmitter.
+Without loss of generality for Rayleigh fading, if we fix a decoding order, we may take it to be $\pi = (1, 2, \ldots, \mrt)$.
+The rate at which the $m^{\text{th}}$ data stream follows from~\eqref{eq:sicstream} and~\eqref{e:mmsesicprojection},

-Since the streams are decoded in order, the later streams will achieve higher rates on average than the earlier streams.
-V-BLAST III allocates lower rates to earlier streams and higher rates to later streams.
-We now generalize Definition \ref{def:outage} to include rate allocation. \begin{definition} Assume an architecture that achieves rate $R_m(\mathbf{H})$ in stream $m$.
-For a target rate $R$, the the outage probability is given by:
+On average, data streams are decoded later will achieve higher rates as they face less interference.
+Thus, V-BLAST III allocates lower rates to earlier streams and higher rates to later streams.
+We now generalize our definition of outage probability and rate to include rate allocation. \begin{definition} Consider a scheme that achieves rate $R_{\text{scheme},m}(\mathbf{H})$ for the $m^{\text{th}}$ data stream.
+For a target sum rate $R$, the \textit{outage probability} is defined as

-For a fixed probability $p \in (0, 1]$, we define the \textit{outage rate} to be:
+For a fixed probability $\rho \in (0, 1]$, we define the \textit{outage rate} to be

 \end{definition}